paulowe/gcp/gke-architect/kubernetes-components.md

    *Static data about the  cluster*
    - Configuration data

-   *Dynamic data about the cluster
+   *Dynamic data about the cluster*
-   - what nodes are part of the cluster*
+   - what nodes are part of the cluster
    - what pods should be running and
    - where they should be running

+3. kube-scheduler is responsible for scheduling pods onto nodes.
+To do that, it contnuously monitors and
+   - evaluates requirements of each individual pod
+   - select which node is most suitable

+   **BUT** it does NOT do the work of actually launching the pods on the nodes.
+Instead,
+   - whenever it discovers a pod that doesnt yet have an assignment to a node it chooses a node and writes the name of that node into the pod object.

 # Kubernetes Worker Components
 Nodes - Run pods